 The Santa Monica Homeless Count

 Homeless counts are mandated every two years by the U.S. Department of Housing and Urban Development for all communities that receive federal funds for homelessness programs.
-Santa Monica's volunteers to conduct acount annually as year-to-year comparisons of data allows us to more accurately track the changes in homelessness and evaluate the success of local efforts.
+Santa Monica began conducting a Homeless Count on an annual basis in 2010 in order to more rapidly identify and respond to homeless population trends.

-The 2013 Homeless Count took place on Wednesday, January 30.
-This event could not have taken place without the support of the community!
-Email us for more information on how to get involved or click here to register for the 2013 Count!.
+The 2016 Homeless Count took place on Wednesday, January 27.
+This event could not have taken place without the support of the community, including over 250 community volunteers and City staff who covered each street in Santa Monica!